 Amid global disruptions to oil and gas supplies, the Australian Government - in partnership with state and territory governments - is taking action to safeguard fuel supply and keep Australia moving.

-Together, we are working with overseas suppliers, other nations and industry to safeguard Australia’s fuel supply to make sure it is robust and reliable.
+Together, we are working with overseas suppliers, other nations and industry to make sure our fuel supply is robust and reliable.

 Australia’s approach is set out in the National Fuel Security Plan (the National Plan) which has been endorsed by National Cabinet, to facilitate a consistent national response.
 The National Plan has four levels – level 1 being the lowest and level 4 requiring the strongest action.